SKIP TO PAGE CONTENT

 The Lee College Nursing Program can help you take advantage of the vast health care career opportunities that exist in the Houston Metropolitan region and beyond.
 Nursing is a high-paying, well-respected, and in-demand career path.
 Job opportunities include hospitals, clinics, home health care facilities, long-term care facilities, industry, and specialty health care hospital units.

-Lee College has programs in Licensed Vocational Nursing (LVN) and Registered Nursing (RN).
-LVNs provide safe, compassionate, and focused nursing care to assigned patients with predictable health care needs and RNs provide and coordinate safe, compassionate, full nursing care to assigned patients in a variety of settings.
+Lee College offers two tracks for Registered Nursing (RN) — a generic track for traditional students and an LVN-RN transition track for licensed vocational nurses wanting to continue their education.
+RNs provide and coordinate safe, compassionate, full nursing care to assigned patients in a variety of settings.
 The curriculum provides students with nursing theory and clinical experiences that prepare them to be eligible to take the examination for licensure.

 What Will I Learn?

-Each semester students will be enrolled in theory and clinical courses.
+Each semester, students will be enrolled in theory and clinical courses.
 In addition, skills courses are taught in the first year of the program.
-During the last semester capstone course, students spend approximately half of the semester in a preceptors (mentored) experience.
-The ADN program has clinical affiliates throughout the Houston-Galveston region, including the Texas Medical Center.
+The ADN program has clinical affiliates throughout the Houston-Galveston region.

 Upon acceptance into the Nursing program, you will learn: